Rethinking Publication: A Certification Framework for AI-Enabled Research: Framework

 \textit{Layer~2: Contribution grading} is pipeline-sensitive and constitutes the framework's new addition to the review process.
 Three existing questions require revision.
-The \emph{originality} question should additionally ask whether novelty exceeds what the best available pipeline could generate from the problem statement and prior art.
+The \emph{originality} question should additionally ask whether novelty exceeds what the best available pipeline could generate from the problem statement and prior literature.
 The \emph{impact} question should additionally ask whether the advance involves redirection of prior consensus, less accessible to automated generation, or consolidation and confirmation, the pipeline's home territory.
 The \emph{introduction quality} question should additionally ask whether the problem framing reveals a gap that required domain judgment to identify rather than systematic literature synthesis to enumerate.
 Three new questions are required with no current equivalents.
-First: could this contribution have been generated by the best available automated pipeline given the prior art at the time of submission?
+First: could this contribution have been generated by the best available automated pipeline given the prior literature at the time of submission?
 Second: was the research question non-obvious by domain judgment, or pipeline-reachable by literature synthesis?
 Third: does the interpretation of results exceed what automated contextualization would produce?
 One additional question completes the layer: does the manuscript provide sufficient information for the reviewer to perform this assessment?
 These questions are asked of the contribution, not of the author.
 Whether the author used AI tools is a separate disclosure question the framework does not settle.
 For iterative co-directed pipelines, the contribution question is whether any distributed human intervention constituted the specific judgment the framework protects.
 These questions are written for reviewers but apply equally as a self-assessment tool: a researcher who cannot confidently answer ``no'' to the first should reconsider whether their contribution is Category~B or A rather than C.

 The grading system has three levels on a single axis.
-The axis is \emph{pipeline reachability}: could the best available pipeline have generated this contribution, given the prior art at the time of submission?
+The axis is \emph{pipeline reachability}: could the best available pipeline have generated this contribution, given the prior literature at the time of submission?